 Wife whispered in my ear, “She‘s in love with him.”

-She sat front row and watched him without pause.
+She sat front row and watched him perform without pause.

 No phone check-ins.